Is It Dangerous to Take Tramadol and Alcohol Together?

 • Breathing Difficulty (Respiratory Depression): Taking tramadol and alcohol together can result in slowed or shallow breathing.
 In extreme cases, respiratory depression can cause death.

-• Gastrointestinal Effects (Stomach Problems): tramadol and alcohol can irritate the stomach.
+• Gastrointestinal Effects (Stomach Problems): Tramadol and alcohol can irritate the stomach.
 Combining them may increase the risk of stomach bleeding and other gastrointestinal issues.

 Additional tramadol and alcohol side effects include dizziness and drowsiness, impaired cognitive function, and cardiovascular effects.